Long Beach Public Service Corps Program Frequently Asked Questions

 -

-I live in Long Beach and will be entering my final year in college, but I do not go to LBCC, CSUDH, or CSULB.
-Can I still apply?
+I live in Long Beach and will be entering my final year in college, but I do not attend CSUDH or CSULB, can I still apply?

 Yes, you are still encouraged to apply.